Biggest reasons for tree removal in Adelaide

 Your tree is in the fire hazard zone

 You will need to make sure you live within a medium or high bushfire area.
-Please check local laws here.
+Please check the local laws here.

 Tree has pasts it’s Safe & Useful Life Expectancy

 Once a tree reaches the end of its Safe and Useful Life Expectancy (SULE), it is a good idea to have it pruned or removed.
-You will need to seek professional advice from local Adelaide arborist to know the state of your particular tree, but basically a tree that is no longer adding any value visually or practically and is becoming a danger to persons and property, it should be removed.
+You will need to seek professional advice from a local Adelaide arborist to know the state of your particular tree, but basically, a tree that is no longer adding any value visually or practically and is becoming a danger to persons and property, it should be removed.

-If the tree can be saved however, it is advisable to do so for the sake of native wildlife, but at the end of the day human life and safety does come first.
+If the tree can be saved, however, it is advisable to do so for the sake of native wildlife, but at the end of the day, human life and safety does come first.